linuxboot/heads-wiki/Installing-and-Configuring/configuring-keys.md

   - As explained on screen, anyone having a LUKS header backup could restore it and decrypt with past corresponding passphrase.
 Changing passphrase without reencrypting doesn't change the encryption key.
-- Change the disk encryption key passphrase (Say yes here if you didn't install the OS yourself)
+- Change the Disk Recovery Key passphrase (Say yes here if you didn't install the OS yourself)
   - You should have also said yes above.
 - Define a single shared passphrase across all security components (not recommended)
   - This option is used by some OEMs to provision initial secrets.
 Passphrases should be different